Exhibition Sales Training – Top question from Google

 In many cases your stand staff may not know the best questions to ask and at what stage in the buyer conversation to ask.

-It’s therefore well worth considering this in advance and training your team so they both remember the questions and they come over as natural, not scripted.
+It’s therefore well worth considering this in advance and training your sales team so they both remember the questions and they come over as natural, not scripted.

 6. Exhibition Sales Training Courses

-Our Exhibition Sales Training Courses are delivered by Iain Swanston who in addition to his 35 years of sales experience, has personally ran exhibition stands on three continents and knows how important it is to maximise the market opportunity that every event presents.
+Our Sales Training Courses are delivered predominantly by Iain Swanston who in addition to his 35 years of sales experience, has personally ran exhibition stands on three continents and knows how important it is to maximise the market opportunity that every event presents.